 - MASS MoCA

 Amidst a world saturated with a relentless stream of images and stimuli, moments of visual quiet can take on unexpected power.
-InVisible: Art at the Edge of Perception featured works by artists who explore the line between visibility and invisibility and, in so doing, invite viewers to participate in a deeper act of looking.
+InVisible: Art at the Edge of Perception featured works by artists who explore the line between visibility and invisibility and, in doing so, invite viewers to participate in a deeper act of looking.
 The exhibition examined the demands and subtleties of the viewing experience and included works that test the limits of perception.
 Drawing attention to what is often unnoticed at first glance, many of the works heighten our awareness of inconspicuous details of the artists’ materials or those of mundane objects.
 Others focus on the spaces in our surroundings that are often overlooked.
 Some of the works, pushed to the edge of legibility, disappeared into the gallery space itself and diminished the distinction between medium and ground.
 Several artists manipulated ephemeral phenomena, harnessing the potential of light and shadow, while still others used strategies of erasure and found the “something” in what might be otherwise described as “nothing.”

 InVisible brought together a small selection of international artists working in a variety of mediums, and featured Uta Barth, Christian Capurro, Joanne Lefrak, Janet Passehl, Jaime Pitarch, and Karin Sander.
 Curated by Katia Zavistovski, an intern from the Williams College Graduate Program in the History of Art, InVisible: Art at the Edge of Perception was part of the continuing series of MASS MoCA exhibitions presented in collaboration with the Clark Art Institute in support of MASS MoCA and the Williams College Graduate Program in the History of Art.